Page Speed: Leverage browser caching More Recommendations

 Set the Vary header correctly for Internet Explorer

-Internet Explorer does not cache any resources that are served with the Vary header and any fields but Accept-Encoding and User-Agent.
-To ensure these resources are cached by IE, make sure to strip out any other fields from the Vary header, or remove the Vary header altogether if possible.
+Internet Explorer does not cache any resources whose Vary header contains fields that are not Accept-Encoding, User-Agent or Host.
+To ensure these resources are cached by IE, make sure to strip out any other fields from the Vary header.

 Read More